ASUS NUC 15 Pro+

 Detailed Insights into the ASUS NUC 15 Pro+

 The NUC 15 Pro+ measures 5.67 by 4.41 by 1.65 inches and weighs roughly 1.3 pounds, keeping the slim, low-profile silhouette that distinguishes the Plus model from the taller standard NUC 15 Pro.
-The chassis is a toolless silver aluminum design: a latch releases the bottom panel so you can reach the two DDR5 SO-DIMM slots and dual M.2 slots without a screwdriver, and several owners single out the blue NVMe locking ring as a genuinely clever touch that makes drive installs take under a minute.
+The chassis is a toolless silver aluminum design: a latch releases the bottom panel so you can reach the two DDR5 SO-DIMM slots and dual M.2 slots without a screwdriver, and owners single out the tool-free design as a genuinely clever touch, with one describing a memory and M.2 install done "in less than a minute."
 The front panel carries a 20Gbps USB-C port (USB 3.2 Gen2x2) flanked by two 10Gbps USB-A ports and the power button, while the rear hosts the dual Thunderbolt 4 ports, an additional USB-A, a USB 2.0 port, two HDMI outputs, and the 2.5-gigabit Ethernet jack.
 One notable omission is the lack of a 3.5mm audio jack, so headphone and speaker connections rely on USB, HDMI, or Bluetooth.

-At the heart of the flagship configuration is the Intel Core Ultra 9 285H, a 16-core, 22-thread Arrow Lake processor that boosts to 5.1GHz and scores roughly 34,500 on the PassMark CPU benchmark.
+At the heart of the flagship configuration is the Intel Core Ultra 9 285H, a 16-core, 16-thread Arrow Lake processor that boosts to 5.4GHz and scores roughly 34,500 on the PassMark CPU benchmark.
 That puts it well ahead of the previous-generation NUC 14 Pro and into territory where 4K video timeline scrubbing, heavy multitasking, and software development with dozens of browser tabs feel effortless.
-The integrated Intel Arc 140T graphics handle media playback, hardware-accelerated encoding, and light creative work, and the processor’s NPU enables on-device AI features, though as with most integrated solutions this is not a gaming GPU.
-Owners running Ubuntu for programming and home automation describe it as a versatile, performant box, with one noting it comfortably drove a large RAM disk after installing 96GB of memory.
+The integrated Intel Arc 140T graphics handle media playback, hardware-accelerated encoding, and light creative work, and the processor's NPU enables on-device AI features, though as with most integrated solutions this is not a gaming GPU.
+Some owners run Ubuntu on it for programming and home automation, though Linux results are mixed in early reports, with some citing successful operation and others hitting hardware issues.
+One owner reported installing 128GB of memory (two 64GB SO-DIMMs, beyond the official 96GB rating) and a 4TB NVMe drive for a "blazing fast" Windows 11 Pro setup.

 Connectivity is current across the board.
 The machine ships with WiFi 7 (802.11be) and Bluetooth 5.4, while the wired side uses Intel's I226-V controller for 2.5-gigabit Ethernet.
 The dual Thunderbolt 4 ports support DisplayPort 2.1 alt mode, and combined with the two HDMI outputs the NUC 15 Pro+ can drive up to four displays, with owners reporting 8K at 60Hz over Thunderbolt.
 Storage expansion is generous for the size: the primary M.2 2280 slot runs at PCIe 5.0 x4 for the fastest current drives, and a second M.2 2242 slot at PCIe 4.0 x4 adds capacity.
 Memory tops out at 96GB across the two SO-DIMM slots, enough headroom for virtualization or large in-memory workloads.